 Taranaki Daily News online

-The landmark mining hearing, run by the Environmental Protection Authority, has been under way since early March in Wellington, but this week submitters to the hearing will be heard in the affected region.
+The landmark hearing, run by the Environmental Protection Authority (EPA), has been under way in Wellington since early March, but yesterday submitters were heard in the affected region.

 If given the green light the operation would cover an area of 65.76 square kilometres, near the Kupe oil rig.

 TTR proposes to extract up to 50 million tonnes of sediment per year and process it aboard a floating processing storage and offloading vessel.
 About 5 million tonnes of iron ore concentrate would then be exported.

 Ngarewa-Packer said every time they had asked for specific data they had only received a broad-scope reply designed to “placate”.

 “How the hell are you guys going to put conditions around this?

 “Because we can’t figure out how to do it and we have spent hours, and days, and nights, and weekends trying to do it.”